What is a CNAME?

 - For your IT team: create a CNAME record in your DNS settings

-- For you: enter your CNAME in your Tracking settings.
+- For you: enter your CNAME in your Deliverability settings.

 Check this article for more details.